fleschutz/PowerShell/Docs/check-subnet-mask.md

 ## check-subnet-mask.ps1 - Checks the given subnet mask for validity

-This script checks the given subnet mask for validity.
+This PowerShell script checks the given subnet mask for validity.

 ## Parameters
 ```powershell